DEX-ware/fair-atomic-swap/atomicswap/ethatomicswap/contract/src/README.md

 * Use [nvm](https://github.com/nvm-sh/nvm) to install NodeJS (10.5.0), which bundles _npm_ as well;
 * Install truffle: `npm install -g truffle`;
-* Install ganache-cli: `npm install -g ganache-cli` so that you don't need to run geth in a private network configured by puppeth as described [here](../../../README.md);

 Optionally you can also install and run
 Ganache ( <https://truffleframework.com/ganache>).